 I received my PhD in Electrical Engineering in 2017 from the University of Rochester under Prof. Mark Bocko with the thesis Driver Array-Based Flat-Panel Loudspeakers: Theoretical Background and Design Guidelines.
-I’ve worked as an Assistant Teaching Professor at the University of Rochester, University of Pittsburgh, and University of Colorado Denver, and as a Senior Scientist at Applied Research Associates, Inc.
+I’ve worked as an Assistant Teaching Professor at the University of Rochester, University of Pittsburgh, and University of Colorado Denver, and currently as a Senior Scientist at Applied Research Associates, Inc.

 I’m pursuing research concerning the use of flat-panel loudspeakers as haptic and voice-controlled interfaces, hearing protection evaluation/ optimization (with regards to speech intelligibility and preservation of musical dynamics), flat-panel loudspeaker-based holographic sound art installations, and guitar effect pedal design/education.
 I’m also recently exploring the use of TinyML in acoustics and haptics applications.